embeddedkafka/embedded-kafka/README.md

 ### Version compatibility matrix

-scalatest-embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.
+embedded-kafka is available on Bintray and Maven Central, compiled for both Scala 2.11 and 2.12.
 Scala 2.10 is supported until `0.10.0`.
 Scala 2.12 is supported from `0.11.0` onwards, following Apache Kafka release cycle.

 Currently there's no support for Scala 2.13-Mx as Kafka artifacts are not published for these versions.